10 Ideas for Making Friends in Retirement

 - Game night clubs

-- Classes around a specific interest, such as dance or photography
+- Classes around a specific interest, such as dance classes or photography

 If struggling to find groups or in-person events, turn to the internet.
-Many local organizations post events online.
+Many local organizations and online communities post social events online.
 When starting online research, here are some websites to explore:

 - MeetUp: this free online platform is a place for local organizations to post about different events.

-- Facebook Groups: for those who have a Facebook account, search for groups in the area that align with personal interests or scroll through the “events near you” section.
+- Local Facebook Groups: for those with a Facebook account, search for groups in the area that align with personal interests, or scroll through the “events near you” section.

 - BumbleBFF: to meet people one-on-one, consider joining Bumble BFF, an app that matches individuals with similar interests.